marinaserranomontes/annotation-widget/README.md

 #### <a name="menu-xml"></a>Menu items created from XML

 Below is an example of a custom annotation menu, located in <var>res/xml</var>.
 Here, we create a custom `item_star` menu item in the `ot_menu_shape` group.
-See a list of (default menu items) below to find out what actions come built into the plugin.
+See a list of (default menu items)[#menu-defaults] below to find out what actions come built into the plugin.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>